tsdobbs/email_puller/README.md

 - imaplib and email libraries (included in Python 2.7)

 ## Setup:
-Using Gmail, just create a file called 'config.txt' in the same directory as the script with two lines:
+If using Gmail, just create a file called 'config.txt' in the same directory as the script with two lines:
   - Username of the account you're trying to log into
   - Password for that account